nitinz1994/GitNotes2Myself/src/commands/git_branch.md

 git branch -D unmergedBranch        # Use -D switch to force delete a branch without merging. git branch -m oldname newname       # Use -m switch to rename a branch from oldname to newname. git branch -m newname               # Use -m switch WITHOUT oldname to rename the current branch.

+git branch -u origin/dev            # Make origin/dev as the upstream branch for the current checkedout branch. git branch -av                      # Show remote branches that no longer exists
 ```

 ### TODO